-Activity Additional Activities Student Comments/Reflection

-Continue to demonstrate
+Demonstrate

-competency in the
+competency in

-delivery of the Acute

-Medicines Service as

-described in years 2 & 3.
+communicating with

+patients about their

+medicines - in particular

+with patients who are on

+multiple medications and

+with patient

+representatives who are

+collecting medicines.

+Lead a patient safety

+discussionon near

+misses, using Quality

+Improvement tools to

+analyse near misses.

+Discuss a patient care

+issue with another

+Health Care Professional.

+How is this recorded?

+Use the New Medicines

+Intervention Support

+Tool (NMIST), following

+up with patient.

+Schedule intervention

+on PCR as reminder.

+Use the PCR tools to

+deliver either a smoking

+cessation or gluten free

+foods consultation

 Check the dose of a Record as an intervention on PMR

 paediatric prescription and system.
 Discuss guidelines for

 explain why this is dispensing for children and related

 appropriate or not. standard operating procedure.

-Discuss with the pharmacist What reference sources does
+Discuss with the pharmacist

+•

-prescriptions for which pharmacy have/use.
+prescriptions for whith

-potential drug interactions

-have been identified and
+potential drug interactions have been identified and

 explaining why action was

 or was not

 taken.
+Dess shart to set the

-Perform CD management, Dose checking opioid medicines and
+Perform CD management, Dose checking opioid

-following standard ensuring breakthrough medication
+following standard medicines andensuring

-operating procedures. is appropriate
+operating procedures. breakthrough medication is

+appropriate

 strength/formulation.

+CD destruction processes for out of data (OOD) and

+for out of date (OOD) and

+patient returns

-Counsel a patient abouta treatment regimen
+Counsel a patient abouta

+treatment regimen

 involving more than one

-medicine for one purpose e.g. H pylori treatment or
+medicine for one purpose

+e.g. H pylori treatment or

 NSAID and PPI.

 Counsel patients on

 different devices and

 therapies - e.g. inhalers,

 GTN spray, diabetes testing

 strips, antidepressants,

 anticancer therapy, DMARD

 Etc

+Lead a team training

+session on a drug/ device

+(e.g. insulin pen, inhaler

+etc).

+,

+Complete a reflection on a

+patient interaction.

+Get feedback from

+facilitator, pharmacist,

+pharmacy team members,

+patient

+Process a prescription for

+an unlicensed medicine

+(where possible).
+This will

+include clinical

+assessment of the

+prescription, following the

+national specials

+authorisation process,

+ordering and dispensing

+of the medication.
+If not

+possible, discuss process

+with team.